A Principal-Agent Model for Optimal Incentives in Renewable Investments: Numerical Findings

-\Cref{fig:Comparison_DriftState_BU_DC,fig:Comparison_DriftState_SB_DC} illustrate the optimal investments and the resulting state process without volatility control in the business-as-usual case (\Cref{fig:Comparison_DriftState_BU_DC}) and under the second-best contract (\Cref{fig:Comparison_DriftState_SB_DC}), respectively.
+Figures~\ref{fig:Comparison_DriftState_BU_DC} and \ref{fig:Comparison_DriftState_SB_DC} illustrate the optimal investments and the resulting state processes without volatility control in the business-as-usual case (\ref{fig:Comparison_DriftState_BU_DC}) and under the second-best contract (\ref{fig:Comparison_DriftState_SB_DC}), respectively.
 As before, green lines refer to renewable energy and black lines are assigned to conventional energy.
-The dotted lines indicate a monopolistic market structure whereas the solid line indicates the competitive setting.
+The dotted lines indicate a market structure with one energy producer whereas the solid line indicates the interactive setting with two firms.

-In \Cref{fig:Comparison_DriftState_BU_DC}~(a), we observe different investment efforts in the absence of a contract even if the cost function of the competitors sum up to the cost function of the monopolist (especially the congestion costs $\varepsilon$ coincide).
-At the beginning of the contracting period, both market structures show positive investment efforts in both energy sources whereas we observe the contrary at the end of the time horizon.
-Nevertheless, the effect of the ladder time period does not translate into the state process (see \Cref{fig:Comparison_DriftState_BU_DC}~(b)).
-The state is always greater or equal under a competitive market structure than under a monopolistic setting.

-In the second-best case, the situation drastically changes.
-In contrast to the business-as-usual case, we now observe less pronounced investment efforts under competition (see \Cref{fig:Comparison_DriftState_SB_DC}~(a)).
-In particular, we observe that $a_1^{SB,M}\leq a^{SB,1}\leq a^{SB,2} \leq a_2^{SB,M}$.
-This phenomenon arises through coupling at the level of the regulator's drift payments, $z_{12}$ and $z_{21}$, under competition.
-The first competitor profits and the second competitor is harmed by the payments from the regulator.

-In \Cref{fig:Comparison_DriftState_SB_DC}~(b), the effect of drift control translates into the state process such that the state under competition is less pronounced than under a monopolistic market structure.
-In particular, under competition, the terminal renewable production lies around 6,000 MW (whereas 9,000 MW is reached under a monopoly).
-The conventional energy production capacity only bisects to 2,000 MW under competition instead of falling below 200 MW in a monopolistic setting.
-Under competition, we thus observe less extreme trajectories and effects.

-Both market structures indicate a higher volatility for renewable energy sources than for conventional ones.
-A joint effect of competition with volatility control will be investigated in the next section.